mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ### Client-side validation

-To validate the value in the cells, first add a `preProcessEditCellProps` callback to the [column definition](/api/data-grid/grid-col-def/) of the field to validate.
+To validate the value of a cell, add the `preProcessEditCellProps` callback to the [column definition](/api/data-grid/grid-col-def/) of the field you wish to validate.
-Once it is called, validate the value provided in `params.props.value`.
+Once it is called, you can validate the value provided in `params.props.value`.
-Then, return a new object contaning `params.props` and also the `error` attribute set to true or false.
+Then, return a new object containing `params.props` along with `error` attribute set to true or false.
 If the `error` attribute is true, the value will never be committed.

 ```tsx